ThrasherLT/net-workshop/training/kernel_sources/kernel.md

 ### Network Memory

 Various kernel parameters control the network memory sizes.
-For example net.core.rmem_max parameter describes the receive socket buffer size that can be allocated system wide. net.core.wmem_max is the same, but for the send socket buffer. net.core.rmem_default on the other hand specifies how much memory should be allocated to the receive socket buffer at creation to avoid reallocations.
+For example net.core.rmem_max parameter describes the receive socket buffer size that can be allocated system wide. net.core.wmem_max is the same, but for the send socket buffer. net.core.rmem_default on the other hand specifies how much memory should be allocated to the receive socket buffer at creation to avoid reallocations. net.core.somaxconn on the other hands defines the maximum number of connections that can be queued by the operating system for a listening socket.

 ### TCP

-net.ipv4.tcp_rmem and net.ipv4.tcp_wmem are parameters that control the TCP receive and send buffer sizes respectively, while net.ipv4.tcp_mem controls overall TCP memory usage. net.ipv4.tcp_max_syn_backlog  controls the maximum number of TCP SYN requests that can be pending simultaneously, net.core.somaxconn controls the maximum number of incomplete (half-open) connections and net.ipv4.tcp_max_orphans controls the maximum number of connections waiting in the completed connection queue.
+net.ipv4.tcp_rmem and net.ipv4.tcp_wmem are parameters that control the TCP receive and send buffer sizes respectively, while net.ipv4.tcp_mem controls overall TCP memory usage. net.ipv4.tcp_max_syn_backlog controls the maximum number of TCP SYN requests that can be pending simultaneously, net.ipv4.tcp_max_orphans controls the maximum number of connections waiting in the completed connection queue.

 >NOTE: As these parameters can mess up the internet connection, the associated exercise for this task is left for homework ;)